 Conclusion | Vegan Buckwheat Pancakes

 In summary, vegan buckwheat pancakes are a delicious and nutritious option for anyone looking for a healthy breakfast or brunch.
-Buckwheat flour is gluten-free and full of protein, fiber, and essential minerals such as magnesium and zinc.
+Buckwheat flour is gluten-free and contains protein, fiber, and essential minerals such as magnesium and zinc.
 Adding flaxseed to the dough increases the fiber content and provides omega-3 fatty acids.

 By using plant-based milk and coconut oil instead of dairy and butter, these pancakes are suitable for vegans and those who are lactose intolerant.
 Additionally, avoiding animal products makes vegan buckwheat pancakes a more environmentally friendly and ethical option as well.